mehulagg/gitlab_test/doc/administration/pages/index.md

 Admin area under the Application settings in the **Maximum size of pages (MB)**.
 The default is 100MB.

-## Running GitLab Pages in a separate server
+## Running GitLab Pages on a separate server

-You may want to run GitLab Pages daemon on a separate server in order to decrease the load on your main application server.
+You may want to run the GitLab Pages daemon on a separate server in order to decrease the load on your main application server.
-Follow the steps below to configure GitLab Pages in a separate server.
+To configure GitLab Pages on a separate server:

 1. Suppose you have the main GitLab application server named `app1`.
 Prepare new Linux server (let's call it `app2`), create NFS share there and configure access to